 Though we all have different levels of emotional intelligence today, the good news is that though it may be difficult, we can all learn to become better at each of the five domains and to become more emotionally intelligent overall.

-While this post primarily focuses on how we as individuals can improve our own emotional intelligence, it’s worth noting that as leaders we can play a huge role in helping those in our team develop their emotional intelligence.
+This post primarily focuses on how we as individuals can improve our own emotional intelligence.
+However, it’s worth noting that as leaders we can play a huge role in helping those in our team develop their emotional intelligence.

 The best ways to do this is through creating cultures that are open and inclusive and which provide space for people to talk about this type of subject.
-Another think you can do to help grow the emotional intelligence of your team is to have regular and considered coaching conversations with them.
+Another thing you can do is to have regular and considered coaching conversations with them.

 Improving your understanding your own emotions is a great starting point for improving your overall emotional intelligence.
-Learning to recognize, predict and name your emotions make it easier for you to discuss them, which in turn makes it easier for you to work on managing them.
+Learning to recognize, predict and name your emotions makes it easier for you to discuss them.
+This, in turn, makes it easier for you to work on managing them.

 Some things you can do to help improve your own emotional awareness include:

 Once you’ve learned to recognize and understand your own emotions, it’s easier to work on managing them.
-This may take time time and focus, but it’s a great step forward and can help make a real difference to an your work and personal life.
+This is a key part of improving emotional intelligence.
+It may take time time and focus, but it’s a great step forward.
+It can help make a real difference to your experiences in your work and personal life.
 Things that you can do to help improve your emotional self-management include:

 Being able to interpret how others are feeling and what they are thinking through non-verbal signs is an important skill.
 The better able you are you recognize and understand your own emotions, the easier you may find it to recognize the emotions of others.
 To improve your recognition of emotions in others consider:

 Practicing being mindful of the behaviors and emotions of others,

 Speaking to others about their emotions and how they are feeling,